heyx3/Bplus.jl/README.md

 #### Context

 The core object tying everything together is `Context`, representing a single OpenGL context and GLFW window.
-Your entire program logic will likely live within a call to `bplus_gl_context()`, whose first argument is a lambda to execute between creating and destroying the context.
+Your entire program logic will likely live within a call to `bp_gl_context()`, whose first argument is a lambda to execute between creating and destroying the context.

 By the rules of OpenGL, contexts are a thread-local singleton.
 So for as long as the context is alive, and from anywhere *within the thread that's running the context*, you can get the current context object with `Bplus.GL.get_context()::Context`.
 Most `GL` functions don't require you to explicitly provide the context, since they can retrieve it themselves.